Topic: Wine Regions

 15 Upcoming Wine Regions

-MEMBERS ONLYPeople tend to stick to the familiar and pleasurable in life, and while there’s nothing wrong with enjoying your favorite Chardonnay or Zinfandel on a regular basis, remember the last time you tried a new varietal and were pleased by new and delicious flavors and aromas?
-It was probably an immediate addition to your favorites
+People tend to stick to the familiar and pleasurable in life, and while there’s nothing wrong with enjoying your favorite Chardonnay or Zinfandel on a regular basis, remember the last time you

 Mulled Wines: That Warm Fuzzy Feeling